 Intended outcome Success criteria PP children to have full access to the curriculum through quality first teaching.
 All PP children making good progress across all areas of the curriculum.
 All PP children making good progress across all areas of the curriculum.
-PP children given the opportunity to receive small group/1:1 intervention and tutoring support to allow them to stay ontrack, ensuring good progress Children back on-track and showing that they are making good progress across all areas of the curriculum.
-Improve the range of experiences which PP children would otherwise be unable to experience, educational visits, music lessons, after school clubs, etc. All PP have support to access to experiences.
+PP children given the opportunity to receive small group/1:1 intervention and Children back on-track and showing that they are making good progress across all areas of the curriculum.

+tutoring support to allow them to stay on- track, ensuring good progress Improve the range of experiences which PP children would otherwise be unable to experience, educational visits, music lessons, after school clubs, etc. All PP have support to access to experiences.
 Improved attendance.
 To provide PP children with the emotional and social support they need to thrive, e.g. ELSA / TIS / MHST and access to external agencies, such as Dorset Family Matters to further support SEMH needs All PP children supported and making progress with their emotional health and wellbeing.
 To support families in providing basics for their child to attend school, e.g. uniform assistance, access to having milk and Early Help support.
 Use of Breakfast Club and/or After School club to support parents/carers to attend work interviews/appointments etc All PP children's families provided with uniform support.
 All PP children offered milk.
 Improved attendance for PP children.
 Parental Support advertised to families, including partnership with local Health and Family Partnership Services.
 Families accessing Parent Support Worker for further information of support services available eg Foodbank, Financial advice and information.
 Offer to partake of Holiday Activity Clubs.

-Intended outcomes for 23-24 Success criteria 2023-2024 cohorts Reading 75% of disadvantaged ARE+ Y2 25% at GDS Y2 100% of disadvantaged ARE+ Y6 33% at GDS Y6 Y2 - 4 pupils in total (Funded) Y6 - 8 pupils in total (Funded) Writing 75% of disadvantaged ARE+ at Y2 25% at GDS 67% of disadvantaged ARE+ at Y6 and 100% EGPS 33% at GDS and 33% EGPS Y2 - 4 pupils in total (Funded) Y6 - 8 pupils in total (Funded) Maths 75% of disadvantaged ARE+ at Y2 25% at GDS 100% of disadvantaged ARE+ at Y6 33% at GDS Y2 - 4 pupils in total (Funded) Y6 - 8 pupils in total (Funded) Multiplication Tables Check (MTC) Y4 - 6 pupils in total (Funded) Phonics - Year 1 100% of disadvantaged to meet expected standard Y1 - 5 pupils in total (Funded)
+Intended outcome Success criteria 2022-2023 cohorts Reading 75% of disadvantaged ARE+ Y2 25% at GDS Y2 100% of disadvantaged ARE+ Y6 33% at GDS Y6 Writing 75% of disadvantaged ARE+ at Y2 25% at GDS 67% of disadvantaged ARE+ at Y6 and 100% EGPS 33% at GDS and 33% EGPS Maths 75% of disadvantaged ARE+ at Y2 25% at GDS 100% of disadvantaged ARE+ at Y6 33% at GDS Multiplication Tables Check (MTC) There are no PP pupils in this 22-23 cohort Phonics - Year 1 100% of disadvantaged to meet expected standard

-Activity in this academic year 2023-2024
+Activity in this academic year